Tech Brief: SD-WAN Deployment Scenarios

 Deployment 5: Citrix SD-WAN Cloud Direct Service for Citrix Virtual Apps and Desktops Standard for Azure and Citrix Virtual Apps and Desktops Service use cases

 SD-WAN Cloud Direct is a service that provides many of the benefits of SD-WAN virtual paths, without the need to install SD-WAN in the cloud.
 It is a good alternative for customers who are unable to manage their own virtual SD-WAN instances in the cloud.
-Cloud Direct supports connecting to virtual apps and desktops in the cloud, including Citrix Virtual Apps and Desktops, Citrix Virtual Apps and Desktops Standard for Azure and Microsoft Windows Virtual Desktops.
+Cloud Direct supports connecting to virtual apps and desktops in the cloud, including Citrix Virtual Apps and Desktops, Citrix Virtual Apps and Desktops Standard for Azure and Microsoft Azure Virtual Desktops.
 Complementing Cloud Direct, Citrix SD-WAN also supports connectivity from virtual apps and desktop host virtual machines to on-prem resources (For example databases, back-end servers).

 Citrix has multiple Cloud Direct service PoPs around the world that are peered with most public cloud, and SaaS providers.
-Customers providing access to SaaS applications, Citrix Virtual Apps and Desktops Standard for Azure / Citrix Virtual Apps and Desktops service / Windows Virtual Desktops, and other cloud providers can use this service to improve application response times.
+Customers providing access to SaaS applications, Citrix Virtual Apps and Desktops Standard for Azure / Citrix Virtual Apps and Desktops service / Azure Virtual Desktops, and other cloud providers can use this service to improve application response times.
 It is especially valuable for organizations accessing applications hosted by third parties.
 Most cloud providers charge for data leaving the cloud.
 So, putting SD-WAN in the cloud can add extra cost to the customer.
 These network bandwidth charges can be avoided using the Cloud Direct service.
 Here are additional benefits of using the Cloud Direct service:

 - Improved SaaS performance: Cloud Direct service can identify your most critical application traffic, and ensure that it’s always prioritized